Quantcast

 Los Angeles, CA

 CISE, a clothing line, located in Los Angeles, seeks to spread an inspirational message to the community through their bold prints and messages.
-"CISE's team of experts pooled talent and resources together to create unique products which depict the struggle and showcases the hopes of the less-privileged society in and outside the country.
+"CISE's team of experts pooled talent and resources together to create unique products that depict the struggle and showcase the hopes of the less-privileged society in and outside the country.
 CISE store came to life and we launched our very first initiative for the masses: 'Protect Black People'."

 What inspired your handbag?

-I'm inspired and driven to create.
+"I'm inspired and driven to create.
 Leather goods and luxury items have always interested me because they are seen as "timeless".
 While I was working on Wall Street for over three years, all the executives had their staple pieces that they've kept in their wardrobe for decades and that's the impact I want to have on other people.
 Whenever I create anything in life, I want to invoke emotion that causes permanent and positive change.
-I wanted to introduce a timeless item at an affordable rate that people will NEED to keep it in their day to day closet.
+I wanted to introduce a timeless item at an affordable rate that people will NEED to keep it in their day-to-day closet."

 Photo Courtesy of Blake Van Putten

-Being a black designer right now is like playing a never-ending game of Monopoly — you never will know if you've won or lost.
+"Being a black designer right now is like playing a never-ending game of Monopoly — you never will know if you've won or lost.
 I feel like I've spent so much of my energy just trying to rebalance with everything going on that it gives the mind a huge creativity block.

-Every day I feel as if we are reliving and trying to be OK with the traumas that we've endured and are expected to continue working and creating.
+"Every day I feel as if we are reliving and trying to be okay with the traumas that we've endured and are expected to continue working and creating."

-It's hard, but these pressures are what makes diamonds.
+"It's hard, but these pressures are what makes diamonds."

 What do you want to achieve through your work?

-I want to be able to strengthen the black dollar by creating a community of creatives and designers that are passionate about their craft.
+"I want to be able to strengthen the black dollar by creating a community of creatives and designers that are passionate about their craft.
 Every time I sell out of my products, I have a new accomplishment, or even just celebrate, I'm happy because that means I'm one step closer to bringing my tribe with me.
-Currently, I'm helping 12 brands with their product development and merchandising, in hopes that they can grow and avoid the mistakes I've made.
+Currently, I'm helping 12 brands with their product development and merchandising, in hopes that they can grow and avoid the mistakes I've made."

-Featured image Courtesy of Brandon Blackwood
+Featured image courtesy of Brandon Blackwood

 RELATED